 Human Genome Meeting (HGM)

-HGM centres on a stimulating and interesting programme of plenary lectures, symposia, workshops, poster presentations, public lectures, satellite meetings and social events (gala dinner, visits and laboratory tours).
-Our scientific programme covers a wide range of topics, spanning from system biology and epigenomics to genomic technologies; from drug discovery to gene therapy, pharmogenomics and genomic medicine; from computation genomics and bioinformatics to genetic and genomic databases; aiming to share most up-to-date research trends, results, information and databases which often sparks off new collaboration opportunities.
+HGM centers on a stimulating and interesting program of plenary lectures, symposia, workshops, poster presentations, public lectures, satellite meetings and social events (gala dinner, visits and laboratory tours).
+Our scientific program covers a wide range of topics, spanning from system biology and epigenomics to genomic technologies; from drug discovery to gene therapy, pharmacogenomics and genomic medicine; from computation genomics and bioinformatics to genetic and genomic databases; aiming to share most up-to-date research trends, results, information and databases which often sparks off new collaboration opportunities.
 Apart from generic studies, HGM also provides an arena for presentation and discussion of more focused studies in human genetics and genomics.
 Working together with the HUGO sub-committees, there will also be meetings specially catered for discussion on ethics, related impact on society and intellectual property.

-HUGO as an important broker of ideas and strategies in the field of human genetics and genomics, HUGO as a truly international organisation, we have of late taken enormous efforts to concentrate on playing a major role in the genetics and genomics research and such developments in the emerging countries.
+HUGO as a truly international organization and an important broker of ideas and strategies in the field of human genetics and genomics, have of late taken enormous efforts to concentrate on playing a major role in the genetics and genomics research, and developments in the emerging countries.
 As such, HGM provides a great venue for synergy and knowledge transfer.